Bolivia | Floripondio | Batian Natural

 About The Coffee

-We found the Floripondio coffee, auctioned in the "Exotics" category, to have a remarkably clean, juicy taste with notes of orange and raisin, rounded out by a hint of maple body.
-To accentuate the coffee's natural body and sweetness, we roasted it light-medium, pulling it a few seconds after first crack.
+We found the Floripondio coffee, auctioned in the "Exotics" category during the 2022 private Cup of Excellence auction.
+The coffee was remarkably clean, juicy taste with notes of orange and raisin, rounded out by a hint of maple body.

 As with all our specialty micro-lots, we recommend brewing Floripondio as a pour-over for the best taste experience, although it can also be enjoyed as a fun espresso with a dash of milk.